comp110/ShiftOverflow/README.md

-# TAScheduler
+# ShiftOverflow

-TAScheduler is a JavaFX application used to schedule Office Hours for TA's
+ShiftOverflow is a JavaFX application used to for all COMP110 related office hours scheduling

 ## Installation